 It may not be apparent on this site, but if you are struggling with a desire to get out of academia, I support you, and will help you with that.
 I left academia AFTER being successful and getting tenure.
 I know why you want to leave.
 And I’ll help you deal with the emotions, the feelings of failure, and get past them, and get a plan.*

-Achieving financial, emotional AND intellectual well being in academia is somewhat akin to climbing Everest blind.
-It is damned hard to the point of being, frankly, impossible for many.
+Achieving financial, emotional AND intellectual well being in academia is hard to the point of being, frankly, impossible for many.
 You’re not going to get there without massive, simply massive logistical advance planning and preparation, and ongoing strategizing, and realistic goals, and a strong ethic of self-care and self-protection.
 And even with those, you might “fail” to complete the Ph.D., get the tenure track job, get tenure, or sustain a career that is joyful and life-affirming.

 And this is not your fault.
 There aren’t enough jobs, and there are fewer every year.
 There isn’t enough funding, and there’s less every year.
 Graduate Student debt is astronomical.
 The payscale for assistant professors is shameful.
 And the culture of higher ed is increasingly soulless.

 And then if they didn’t make it, that would be ok.
-Plans fail.
+Plans shift.
 Circumstances change.
 Life values evolve.

 Academic careers are the same.
 What starts out as an inspired quest for new knowledge and social impact can devolve into endless days in an airless room, broke, in debt, staring at a computer, exploited by departments, dismissed by professors, ignored by colleagues, disrespected by students.